marxin/texi2rst-generated/sphinx/gccint/target-macros/implicit-calls-to-library-routines.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: library subroutine names, libgcc.a

 .. _library-calls:

-.. index:: library subroutine names

-.. index:: libgcc.a

 Implicit Calls to Library Routines
 **********************************